Jpickard1/jpickard1/README.md

 ## Hi there 👋 Welcome to my GitHub!

 I’m Joshua Pickard, a PhD student at the University of Michigan, studying bioinformatics & digital biology for cellular reprogramming.
-I believe how we discover is as important as what we discover.
-Current projects include:
+I’m passionate about advancing *how* we conduct science as much as *what* we discover.
+Here’s what I’m working on:

-- **LLM Powered Digital Biology:** AI is changing not only what we know about science but also how we do science.
-Automating digital workflows (information retrieval, document search, etc.) will accelerate how we work and is a focuse of my retrieval augmented chatbot [BRAD](https://github.com/Jpickard1/BRAD)
+- **LLM Powered Digital Biology:** AI isn’t just changing what we know but how we work.
+My project [BRAD](https://github.com/Jpickard1/BRAD) leverages language models to automate workflows like information retrieval (online), software execution (local), and document search (RAG) to accelerate digital biology research.
-- **Biomarker Observability:** recent experimental advancements will make data processing rather than acquisition the bottleneck in biological data science.
-Guided by observability, I am working on methods to identify new biomarkers in genomic signals.
+- **Biomarker Observability:** With recent and rapic advancements in experimental methods, data processing has become a bigger challenge than acquisition.
+I’m working on observability-based methods to identify meaningful biomarkers in genomic data.
-- **Higher Order Networks:** Biological data comes in unconventional formats and necessitates new representations and analysis algorithms.
-I build the [Hypergraph Analysis Toolbox](https://hypergraph-analysis-toolbox.readthedocs.io/en/latest/index.html) and develope new methods to analyze group interactions in the genome and beyond.
+- **Higher Order Networks:** Biological data often needs unconventional analysis techniques.
+I develop methods and tools like the [Hypergraph Analysis Toolbox](https://hypergraph-analysis-toolbox.readthedocs.io/en/latest/index.html) to study group interactions within genomic networks and beyond.

 ---

 Thanks for stopping by my profile!
-Feel free to explore my repos and reach out (📫jpic@umich.edu) if you’re interested in discussing research or have a cool idea to share. 🚀
+Feel free to explore my repositories and reach out (📫jpic@umich.edu) if you’re interested in discussing research or have a cool idea to share. 🚀

 <!--